Stellenbosch University Drama Department

 Background

-After Prof. Engelen's unexpected death in 1967 the Department was run for while by Mr Jocelyn de Bruyn, along with Prof. G.P.J.
-Trümpelmann from German, before Prof. Fred le Roux took over as head in 1969.
-After his retirement in 1977 Mr Herman Pretorius was appointed to the position.
-During this period of exceptional activity inspired by people such as Mr Pretorius, Ben de Haeck, Pat Harvey, Johann van Heerden, Emile Aucamp, Elaine Aucamp, Chris Goetsch, Noel Roos, Marie Kruger, Juanita Swanepoel, Rosalind Goodman and Zoettje Hofmeyr.
-These were gradually augmented in the late 1980s by new appointments, such as Temple Hauptfleisch, Ilona Frege, Johan Esterhuizen and Juanita Finestone.
+After Prof. Engelen's unexpected death in 1967, while travelling abroad, the Department was run for while by Mr Jocelyn de Bruyn, along with Prof. G.P.J.
+Trümpelmann from the German department.
+In 1969 Prof. Fred le Roux took over as head and after his retirement in 1977, Mr Herman Pretorius was appointed to the position.
+A period of exceptional activity followed, inspired by people such as Mr Pretorius, Ben de Haeck, Pat Harvey, Johann van Heerden, Emile Aucamp, Elaine Aucamp, Chris Goetsch, Noël Roos, Marie Kruger, Juanita Swanepoel, Rosalind Goodman and Zoettje Hofmeyr.
+These were gradually augmented in the 1980s by new appointments, such as Temple Hauptfleisch, Ilona Frege, Johan Esterhuizen and Juanita Finestone.
 The Department thus grew strongly in terms of stature, student numbers and courses offered.
 Under Pretorius's leadership a specifically research-orientated post graduate programme was introduced.
 He left the University in 1994 after 16 years as head of the Department.

 At this stage the University departed from its practice of appointing permanent heads of departments in favour of a system of departmental chairpersons.
 After serving as acting chair for a period, Temple Hauptfleisch, was elected as the first Chair of the Department of Drama by the staff, serving for three consecutive terms between 1996 and 2005.